ivknv/s3m/docs/intro.rst

     for thread in threads:
         thread.join()

-    # Commit changes
-    conn.commit()

     # Now let's look at what we got
     result = conn.execute("SELECT * FROM numbers").fetchall()
     print(result)

-As you can see from this example, the usage is pretty similar to `sqlite3`.
+As you can see from this example, the usage is pretty much the same as with built-in `sqlite3`.